sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 Older versions as M6N and M7N also work, but the newer M8N (and later, M9N, M10N) are far superior.
 Most GPS modules have a built in magnetometer (compass), but there are also some available without e.g. [Beitian BN-180](https://inavflight.com/shop/p/BN180) or [Beitian BN-220](https://inavflight.com/shop/p/BN220) which are perfect for planes and flying wings.

-With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like `u-center`.
+With default settings INAV will configure the GPS automatically, **there is no need for configuring it manually** using software like `u-center`.
 Nevertheless you have to configure your FC with INAV to receive the GPS signals.

 For INAV before 1.9, it is also necessary to perform some [manual configuration of UBLOX 3.01 firmware GPS](https://github.com/iNavFlight/inav/wiki/Ublox-3.01-firmware-and-Galileo) to use Galileo satellites.